Shona vs Xhosa

 Shona vs Xhosa Difficulty

 The Shona vs Xhosa difficulty level basically depends on the number of Shona Alphabets and Xhosa Alphabets.
 Also the number of vowels and consonants in the language plays an important role in deciding the difficulty level of that language.
 The important points to be considered when we compare Shona and Xhosa are the origin, speaking countries, language family, different greetings, speaking population of these languages.
 Want to know in Shona and Xhosa, which language is harder to learn?
-Time required to learn Shona is Not Available while to learn Xhosa time required is 44 weeks.
+Time required to learn Shona is 30 weeks while to learn Xhosa time required is 44 weeks.